Rambla is an intimate, rather good looking little Catalan restaurant in Soho.

-For those who haven’t been, it comes to us from Victor Garvey, whose own Spanish-led culinary journey has seen him running/owing places like Bravas Tapas in St. Katherine Docks, and (the sadly now closed) Sibarita in Covent Garden.
-And now, about to hit the stone tabletops scattered about Rambla’s rustically coastal space, is a whole new menu.
+For those who haven’t been, it comes to us from Victor Garvey, whose own Spanish-led culinary journey has seen him running/owing places like Bravas Tapas in St. Katherine Docks.
+And now, about to hit the stone tabletops scattered about Rambla’s rustically coastal space, is a whole new set menu.
 And it’s looking pretty good.

 And we’ll leave it there.
 We don’t want to Rambla on.

-NOTE: Rambla’s new menu is going to hit the tables on February 15th.
+NOTE: Rambla’s new menu is now available.
 You can find out more and make a booking at their website right HERE.